wren-projects/pde-solver/designdocument.md

 ## Overview

 This core component has multiple parts.
-The key part is the solver itself, which is a function of the following type:
+The key part is the solver itself, which is a function (or rather a callable class) of the following type:
-> PDE → InitialCondition → BoundaryCondition → ... → FinalState
+> PDE : PDE → InitialCondition : NDArray → SpacialStep : Vector → BoundaryCondition : BoundaryCondition → TimeStep : DType → TargetTime : DType → FinalState : NDArray

-Where both InitialCondition and FinalState are simply NDArrays.
+Where DType is a float (or more generally any ring) specified in pde_types in which the whole computation is to proceed in and vector is a one dimensional NDArray on the type DType.

 ## Structure